Removing Grass For Outdoor Projects

-Also, understand that you will be digging up complete layers of turf.
+Understand that you will be digging up complete layers of turf.
 You will not be removing just the grass but the attached dirt as well.
-If this sounds difficult, it is less difficult than you may imagine.
+If this sounds difficult, in one sense it is less difficult than you may imagine.
 It is far easier to pull out the grass with the underlying soil attached.
 In fact, the more dirt that is attached, the easier the project is.
 Generally, the entire thickness of the turf removed will be from 3 inches to 6 inches.

 Tools and Materials You Will Need